-Lennart Poettering has published a proposal to modernize the boot process of Linux distributions, aimed at solving existing problems and simplifying the organization of a full-fledged verified boot, confirming the authenticity of the kernel and the underlying system environment.
-The changes required to implement the new architecture are already included in the systemd codebase and affect components such as systemd-stub, systemd-measure, systemd-cryptenroll, systemd-cryptsetup, systemd-pcrphase, and systemd-creds.
+Lennart Poettering has published a proposal to modernize the boot process.
+Linux-distributions, aimed at addressing existing issues and simplifying the organization of a fully verified boot process that confirms the validity of the kernel and the underlying system environment.
+The changes required to implement the new architecture have already been incorporated into the systemd codebase and affect components such as systemd-stub, systemd-measure, systemd-cryptenroll, systemd-cryptsetup, systemd-pcrphase, and systemd-creds.

-The proposed changes are reduced to the creation of a single universal UKI (Unified Kernel Image) image that combines the Linux kernel image, the handler for loading the kernel from UEFI (UEFI boot stub) and the initrd system environment loaded into memory, used for initial initialization at the stage before mounting the root FS.
-Instead of an initrd RAM disk image, the entire system can be packaged in the UKI, allowing the creation of fully verified system environments that are loaded into RAM.
-UKI-image is made in the form of an executable file in PE format, which can be loaded not only using traditional bootloaders, but is directly called from the UEFI firmware.
+The proposed changes boil down to the creation of a single universal image UKI (Unified Kernel Image), which combines the kernel image Linux, a handler for loading the kernel from UEFI (UEFI boot stub), and an initrd system environment loaded into memory, used for initialization before mounting the root filesystem.
+Instead of an initrd RAM disk image, the entire system can be packaged into a UKI, allowing for the creation of fully verified system environments loaded into RAM.
+The UKI image is packaged as an executable file in PE format, which can be loaded not only by traditional bootloaders but also directly from the UEFI firmware.

 The ability to call from UEFI allows you to use a digital signature integrity and validity check that covers not only the kernel, but also the contents of the initrd.
 At the same time, support for calling from traditional bootloaders allows you to save such features as the delivery of several versions of the kernel and automatic rollback to a working kernel in case problems with the new kernel are detected after installing the update.